biol4559-uva/CompEvoBio_modules/Module_2/WF_instructions.md

 If you run these lines of code multiple times, you will see that the frequency shifts in gen2.

 ## Streamlining things a bit with `rbinom`
-The code above requires that we intialize our population with a certain number of individuals.
-If we wanted to model a population of size 1e6, this woulc be very tedious.
+The code above requires that we initialize our population with a certain number of individuals.
+If we wanted to model a population of size 1e6, this would be very tedious.
 We can simplify things by using the binomial random number generator function. <br>

 Why do we use this function?
 In this model, we are assuming that polymorphisms are bi-allelic.
 This means that there are two alleles, different by state.
 This assumption fits for most SNP markers.
 It also fits for coins, where there are heads and tails (two alleles).